loodse/kubernetes-the-hard-way/docs/01-prerequisites.md

 This tutorial leverages the [Google Cloud Platform](https://cloud.google.com/) to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.
 You get the GCP Account for those course from your Loodse instructor.

-## Google Cloud Shell

-To minimize the setup overhead we will use the Google Cloud Shell, which has the benefit, that nearly all tools we need are pre-installed and configured.
-But you could also run those trainings from your local machine.

 ## Google Cloud Platform SDK

 ### optional: Install the Google Cloud SDK (if you're running it locally)